Dot plot or heatmap of average gene expression in each identity

 NA).- background.color

 Character.
-The color name for the background behind the dots.
+Either a color name or 'data.colors', 'idents.colors' or 'split.colors' for the background behind the dots.
 Ignored if

 dotplot=FALSE.- idents.colors